SounaVR/dwm/README.md

 ```
 Then add it to your startup file instead of `dwm &`

-Also the keybinds are setup for the AZERTY layout, you check the diff file [here](https://dwm.suckless.org/patches/azerty/dwm-azerty-6.2.diff).
+Also the keybinds are setup for the AZERTY layout, you can check the diff file [here](https://dwm.suckless.org/patches/azerty/dwm-azerty-6.2.diff).